nicohvi/nicohvi.github.io/_posts/2016-03-10-diy-jquery.md

 And now my footnotes were being filtered out of the result - success!

-Granted there's more to jQuery than finding DOM elements (granted, [a lot](http://api.jquery.com/) more), so I decided that I'd create a general wrapper class which would implement the most common jQuery methods (such as `hasClass`, `data`, `attr`, `on` etc.) when I needed them.
+Granted there's more to jQuery than finding DOM elements (okay, [a lot](http://api.jquery.com/) more), so I decided that I'd create a general wrapper class which would implement some of the most common jQuery methods (such as `hasClass`, `data`, `attr`, `on` etc.) when I needed them.

 Turns out they were really simple.